Hematuria refers to the presence of blood in the urine. Some causes are specific to, or more likely to affect, females.

 Endometriosis occurs when tissue similar to the endometrium — the lining of the uterus — grows in areas of the body outside of the uterus.

-Although endometriosis can affect any part of the body, the
+Although endometriosis can affect any part of the body, the Office on Women’s Health state that it commonly involves the following areas:

 - outer lining of the uterus